Frequently Asked Questions

 PVE is facing a growing budget shortfall due to rising costs, inflation, and the expiration of the exiting funding measure (Measure E).
 If no action is taken, the City projects a $10–12 million annual deficit, putting essential public safety and maintenance at risk of cuts.
 To read more about the City budget, please visit their website at: https://www.pvestates.org/government/city-manager/community-town-halls.

-Measure E is set to expire in 2027, and a renewal measure put on the ballot by the City would not provide sufficient funding to meet the needs of our community.
-If Measure E is not renewed, the City would have to consider significant cuts to services that would impact every resident in PVE.
+Measure E is set to expire in 2027, and if Measure E is not renewed and updated for our current needs, the City would have to consider significant cuts to services that would impact every resident in PVE.

-The recent Los Angeles fires remind us that Palos Verdes Estates has terrain very similar to Pacific Palisades, including 28% of city land being open space.
+The recent wildfires remind us that Palos Verdes Estates has terrain very similar to Pacific Palisades, including 28% of city land being open space.
 Renewing and increasing Measure E would provide our city with sufficient funding to protect our local police department, firefighters and life-saving equipment as well as funding to provide weed abatement and reduce other fire hazards.

 PVE Residents for a Safe, Secure Future is a grassroots coalition of neighbors committed to protecting our community.
 Our goal is to bring residents together and submit a citizens’ initiative to renew and Increase Measure E to cover all public safety services (both police and fire) before it expires, to ensure Palos Verdes Estates continues to be a safe and secure place to live.